Dr. Kim Riddlebarger, Senior Pastor

 Dr. Riddlebarger is an ordained minister in the United Reformed Churches (URCNA), is a regular contributor to publications such as Modern Reformation and Table Talk and has written chapters for the books Power Religion (Moody), Roman Catholicism: Evangelicals Analyze What Unites and What Divides Us (Moody), and Christ the Lord (Baker), Theologia et Apologia (Wipf and Stock, 2006), Called to Serve (Reformed Fellowship, 2007), Risking the Truth (Christian Focus, 2009).
 Always Reforming: Essays in Honor of W. Robert Godfrey (2010), and Planting, Watering, Growing: Planting Confessionally Reformed Churches in the 21st Century (Reformation Heritage, 2011).

-Kim is also the author of three books: A Case For Amillennialism, (Baker Books, 2003), and The Man of Sin: Uncovering the Truth About the Antichrist (Baker Books, 2006), and First Corinthians: The Lectio Continua Expository New Testament Commentary (Tolle Lege Press, 2013).
+Kim is the author of four books: A Case For Amillennialism, (Baker Books, 2003/2013), and The Man of Sin: Uncovering the Truth About the Antichrist (Baker Books, 2006), First Corinthians: The Lectio Continua Expository New Testament Commentary (Tolle Lege Press, 2013); and The Lion of Princeton: B. B. Warfield as Apologist and Theologian (Lexham Press, January 2015).

 Kim is married to Micki, and has two adult sons, David and Mark.
 He is interested in family history and is presently writing a history of the Riddlebarger family.
 Kim is also a life-long New York Yankees fan.